Netflix is home to some of the best drama movies for anyone looking for some thought-provoking cinema.

 Ryan Coogler, who also directed Black Panther, helmed the movie, which was his directorial debut.
 He won the Grandy Jury Prize at Sundance and won the Best First Film award at Cannes.

 Kevin Durand and Chad Michael Murray portrayed the BART cops who were involved in the incident.
 The movie takes place over one day, the last of Oscar’s life.

 You need to wait until Oct.
 14, but on that date, Moneyball is coming to Netflix.

 The movie is a sports biography, but it is different than other sports movies as this is based on the book by Michael Lewis about the art of sabermetrics.

-For those who don’t know, this is a new form of scouting players that only looks at numbers and tries to make a team based on predicted stats instead of choosing players based on personalities and chemistry.
+For those who don’t know, this is a new form of scouting players that only looks at numbers and tries to create a team based on predicted stats instead of choosing players based on personalities and chemistry.

 This is the story of the Oakland A’s and head coach Billy Beane, played by Brad Pitt.

 The film picked up six Oscar nominations — Best Picture, Best Adapted Screenplay, Best Actor for Pitt, and Best Supporting Actor for Jonah Hill.

 Martin Scorsese found it hard to get his latest mafia movie made, so he turned to Netflix.
 The streaming giant gave him the chance to make his movie and what resulted was The Irishman.